 A formal agreement between the Philippine Department of Education and SIL was signed on February 28, 1953.

 SIL's Richard Pittman (left) with Philippines President Ramon Magsaysay (right), circa 1957.

 SIL personnel begin language development work in Papua New Guinea, the first location of SIL fieldwork in the Pacific.

 Men from the Barai community in traditional attire.

-SIL celebrates twenty-five years of language development service in partnership with the world's ethnolinguistic minority communities.
+SIL celebrates twenty-five years of language development in partnership with the world's ethnolinguistic minority communities.

-In December of 1961, a cooperative agreement with the University of Ghana marks the beginning of SIL's language development service in Ghana, the first SIL program in Africa.
+In December 1961, a cooperative agreement with the University of Ghana marks the beginning of SIL's language development in Ghana, the first SIL program in Africa.

 Elson's Linguistic Creed, composed in 1987: